Val-istar-Guo/rehype-prism/README.md

 ```

 ## Server Side Render

+`PrismJS` will auto highlight all code at `pre code` after browser `document` loaded.

-Must **disabled prism autoHighlight** before `import 'rehype-prism'`, if you use the plugin in browser. there are two way to do this:
+**Disabled prism autoHighlight** before `import 'rehype-prism'`. there are two way to do this:

 * set the `window.Prism = { manual: true }`
 * use the attribute `data-manual` on the `<script>` element you used for prism.

   `<script src="prism.js" data-manual></script>`

+> Some plugins will not work（e.g. `line-number`）.
+Because it's only work in browser.

+## Load Plugins

+The names to use can be found [here](https://github.com/PrismJS/prism/tree/master/plugins).

 ## Load More Languages